SETIatHCRO/aocalendar/README.md

 - gui using `aoctkuser.py`

 Events can be added by scheduling a RA/Dec or source, or by LST bounds as well as by UTC.
 To specify via LST, leave UTC_stop blank and include LST_start, LST_stop.
 UTC_start is needed regardless.
-If LST, it only uses the day and not the time (that is the LST on that UTC day, not after the provided UTC time).
+If LST, it only uses the day contained in UTC_start and not the time (that is the LST on that UTC day, not after the provided UTC time).

 For command line: